BCooperA/mean-skeleton/README.md

 # MEAN Starter App

 Getting started with your next project can be tricky and time consuming.
 The objective of this Starter App is to reduce the time and effort it takes to set up a base application for your next project.
-I'd like to call it a "Micro Framework".
+I'd like to call it a `"Micro Framework"`.

 ## What's included ?